Health agreement Switzerland-EU

 Switzerland will still be able to make independent and sovereign decisions on measures to combat communicable diseases or other cross-border health threats in our country.

-Key aspects of the intended Switzerland-EU cooperation in the area of health
+Key aspects of the cooperation

 Health agreement Switzerland-EU